djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 tut.AddState("start_state");
 ```

-We can now refer to this state in our other method calls. 😎
+We can now refer to this state in our other method calls. :sunglasses:

 <br>